How to

 Now we have a signing key and a proof we can use in the CI environment.

-Install w3cli in CI
+Install the Storacha CLI in CI

-$ npm i --global @web3-storage/w3cli
+$ npm i --global @storacha/cli

 Import the signing key

-Set W3_PRINCIPAL=<the signing key> in the CI environment.
-The w3 commmand will use the value as the signing key to use. see: https://github.com/storacha/w3cli?tab=readme-ov-file#w3\_principal (opens in a new tab)
+Set STORACHA_PRINCIPAL=<the signing key> in the CI environment.
+The storacha commmand will use the value as the signing key to use. see: https://github.com/storacha/upload-service/tree/main/packages/cli#storacha\_principal (opens in a new tab)

 Import the proof

-Set W3_PROOF=<the proof> in the CI environment.
+Set STORACHA_PROOF=<the proof> in the CI environment.

-$ w3 space add $W3_PROOF
+$ storacha space add $STORACHA_PROOF

 Upload your files

-$ w3 up <path to files>
+$ storacha up <path to files>

 that path might be the dist or output directory of a previous step that built your static website or collected some stats from a job.